 ‘You can’t imagine what happened,’ Taïga whispers to her friend who jumps guiltily and blushes.

 Taïga follows her friend’s gaze and catches sight of Louis outside.
 Agnès and Louis?
 Oh… She feels like everything and everyone is against her.
 Her best friend and Louis?
 She would never have thought Agnès was that kind of friend.
 She wouldn’t have thought it of Louis neither.
 Since they got punished because of their innocent kiss, he has declared himself her boyfriend, and spent as much time with her as possible.
 He has not tried to kiss her again, even though she knows he wants to.

 ‘He gave me this before class,’ Agnès whispers back, drawing Taïga back to reality.
 She fishes out a piece of paper from the pocket in her apron and gives it to Taïga who hesitates, wanting badly to know what is written.
 Instead she puts it in her own pocket.

 Clotilde hates to get her hands “dirty”.
-The very first day at school she explained that she couldn’t understand why she’d have to learn how to do something as basic as to cook.
+The very first cooking class she had explained that she couldn’t understand why she would have to learn how to do something as basic as to cook.
 Her family has personnel for that kind of “dirty work”.
-Mademoiselle has some difficulty taking a liking to her ever since…
+Madame Grosjean has some difficulty taking a liking to the weasel faced girl ever since.

 ‘Non, Clotilde.
 Jeanne lit la recette aujourd’hui.
 Give her the cook book.
 You read last week.’